 - Very basic compatibility with macOS

-- Very taxing on CPU and memory
+- High CPU and memory usage

 Pricing: